 The Theory

-Ideal democracy, or democracy of the highest quality, is when all individuals can compete fairly for formal political power positions—such as prime minister, member of parliament, etc.—in order to use those positions to realize their ideals and meet their needs.
+Ideal democracy, or democracy of the highest quality, is when all individuals can compete fairly for formal political power positions—such as prime minister, member of parliament, etc.—to realize their ideals and meet their needs.

-If those who, through their professions, for example, in media, education, culture, unions, and social media, influence the public's political opinions lean more to the left than the general population's views, left-wing politicians receive an unfair advantage in winning formal political power positions to realize their ideals.
+If those who, through their professions, for example, in media, education, culture, unions, and social media, influence the public's political opinions lean more to the left than the general population's views, left-wing politicians receive an unfair advantage.
 Ideal democracy therefore requires an equal number of right-wing individuals (note that racism or xenophobia is neither more right-wing nor left-wing) and left-wing individuals in professions that shape public political opinions.

 An important point is that no one should be prohibited from influencing public political opinions—for example, by working as a journalist—even if the goal is to improve the quality of democracy.
 Some ways to enhance democratic quality rely on right-wing individuals seeking out such professions to a greater extent.
 Other approaches could involve politicians shutting down or reforming state institutions that undermine democratic quality.